Techbarsha/github_cloud/Get Started with PubSub Challenge Lab/Get Started with PubSub Challenge Lab form-2.md

 # Get Started with Pub/Sub: Challenge Lab || [ARC113](https://www.cloudskillsboost.google/focuses/63246?parent=catalog) ||
+# Follow the instructions

+# If you consider that the video helped you to complete your lab, so please do like and subscribe [Edutech Barsha](https://www.youtube.com/@edutechbarsha)
 ## Solution [here](https://youtu.be/@edutechbarsha)

 # For Get Started with Pub/Sub: Challenge Lab `form-2`